elk-audio/elk-docs/documents/sensei_configuration_format.md

 }
 ```

-For a `digital_output_pin` with multiple pins, lets consider and example where 4 LEDS are connected to pins DO0, DO1, DO2 and DO3.
+For a `digital_output_pin` with multiple pins, lets consider and example where 4 LEDs are connected to pins DO0, DO1, DO2 and DO3.
 They can be the `sensors` entry would look like this:

 ```
 {